Disclosure

 How to Speed Up Torrent Downloads

-If your torrent downloads are too slow on both uTorrent and BitTorrent, there are some ways to increase them.
+If your torrent downloads are slow on both uTorrent and BitTorrent, there are ways to speed them up.
 You can check our in-depth guide here.
-It’s only for uTorrent but the tips should work for BitTorrent too.
+It’s for uTorrent but the tips work for BitTorrent too.
 It’s just a rebranded uTorrent, after all.
-If you’re in a hurry, though, here are the highlights:
+If you’re in a hurry, here are the highlights:

 • Download a torrent with enough seeders.
 There should always be more seeders than leechers.
-Otherwise, your speeds will be slow.
+This way, your speeds won’t be slow.

 • Allocate more bandwidth to your downloads.

-• Make sure your operating system’s firewall isn’t interfering with the torrent app.
+• Make sure your operating system’s firewall isn’t blocking the torrent app.

 • Enable automated port forwarding.